Seanny123/ShortStories/cured.md

 Abby's hair blows in the wind as we walk in the park beside her apartment.
 It will be someone else running their fingers through her hair now, I guess.

-“It’s like you’re only half-there when we're together,” Abby says.
+“It’s like you’re only half\-there when we're together,” Abby says.
 "Honestly, what do you want Tony?
 What do you care about?"
 This hurts more than it should given how many times this has happened before.
 "Well, I was hoping to see a movie with you," I say, "but that doesn't seem to be an option anymore."
 She sighs, so I guess that means I win.
-At least that's what I keep telling myself as I walk home and collapse into a puddle of self-pity with a bag full of candy.
+At least that's what I keep telling myself as I walk home and collapse into a puddle of self\-pity with a bag full of candy.

-"Those are those 'Comfort Candies' aren't they?" my room-mate Jad says, throwing himself on the couch beside me.
+"Those are those 'Comfort Candies' aren't they?" my room\-mate Jad says, throwing himself on the couch beside me.
 "In the year we've lived together, I've never seen you smiling while eating those jujubes."

 It's one in the morning, but Jad's still in the mood to talk.
-He has a poly-phasic sleep cycle which means he sleeps something like four hours a day in half hour chunks.
+He has a poly\-phasic sleep cycle which means he sleeps something like four hours a day in half hour chunks.

 His foot taps out the same rhythm that I usually hear when he's in front of a whiteboard solving a problem.
-He reaches into his pocket and takes out a stress ball, branded with the logo of some start-up I've never heard of.
+He reaches into his pocket and takes out a stress ball, branded with the logo of some start\-up I've never heard of.
 He rolls it between his hands with the same ceremony as a therapist asking you to lay down on the couch.
 "Given the evidence presented before me," he says, "I'm going to hypothesize that Abby broke up with you."
 Some people use "Divide and Conquer" as a method to solving computer problems.
 Jad uses it as his life's motto.
 I've learned it's easier to just go with it.
 "She said we drifted apart over the summer," I say, "because we were so far away.
 Now, she says it wasn't just the distance and the problem is I'm not 'emotionally responsive' enough.
 What does that even mean?"
 "Why didn't you ask her?"
-"I prefer clean and quick break-ups.
+"I prefer clean and quick break\-ups.
 Do you think I'm emotionally unresponsive?"
 "You want the honest answer?"
 I grab another handful of jujubes in preparation.
 "Hit me."
 "You don't connect emotionally with other people and I doubt you even know how to connect with yourself."